jdefrance7/SeniorDesignProject/AST-CAN485/README.md

 ## Getting Started

-This project was created using the [Arduino IDE](https://www.arduino.cc/en/main/software) for the [AST-CAN485](https://www.sparkfun.com/products/14483) board.
+This project was created using the [Arduino IDE](https://www.arduino.cc/en/main/software) for the [AST-CAN485](https://www.sparkfun.com/products/14483) development board.

 ### AST-CAN485 Pinout